TheyCallMeAndyBro/LetDine/README.md

 ctrl +　ｃ
 ```

+**Additional Note:**

+Deploy image files to AWS S3 the code located in the deploy-aws branch at /src/helpers/file-helper.js

+## Account

 You can use the provided usernames and passwords to login:

-With admin permissions:
+**With admin permissions:**
-Email: root@example.com
+- Email: root@example.com
-Password: 12345678
+- Password: 12345678

-Without admin permissions:
+**Without admin permissions:**
+- User1:
-Email: user1@example.com
+ - Email: user1@example.com
-Password: 12345678
+ - Password: 12345678
+- User2:

-Email: user2@example.com
+ - Email: user2@example.com
-Password: 12345678
+ - Password: 12345678

 or you can sign up with your own email and password.

-**Additional Note:**

-Deploy image files to AWS S3 the code located in the deploy-aws branch at /src/helpers/file-helper.js